coursera/courier/index.md

 <img src="images/android-icon.png" width="64" />
 </center>

-Courier is part of a suite of language bindings for the Pegasus schema language.
-Bindings for all these languages are generated from the same Pegasus schema files.
+Courier is one of a number of language bindings that exist for Pegasus schemas.
 When using Pegasus language bindings to build applications:

 * Languages share a common understanding of the structure of the data they read and write.
 * Language binding generators eliminate the tedious and error prone process of manually writing serializers.